tanaylab/labNorm/README.md

 status](https://www.r-pkg.org/badges/version/labNorm)](https://CRAN.R-project.org/package=labNorm)
 <!-- badges: end -->

-`labNorm` is an R package that provides functions for normalizing standard laboratory measurements (e.g. hemoglobin, cholesterol levels) according to age and gender.
+`labNorm` provides functions for normalizing standard laboratory measurements (e.g. hemoglobin, cholesterol levels) according to age and gender.
 These normalizations are based on the algorithms described in the research paper [“Personalized lab test models to quantify disease potentials in healthy individuals”](https://doi.org/10.1038/s41591-021-01468-6).

-This package allows users to easily obtain normalized values for their lab results and to visualize the distribution of these values.
+This package allows users to easily obtain normalized values for their lab results and to project them on the population distribution.
 For more information go to: <https://tanaylab.weizmann.ac.il/labs/>

 ## Installation